KevinL10/derivify/README.md

 Calculates the derivative of a graph from a given image using [potrace](http://potrace.sourceforge.net/) and Bezier curves.

 # Usage
 `python3 main.py [filename]` produces a derivative graph for the specified file.
-Currently, only black and white bitmaps (PBM, PGM, PPM, BMP) are supported.
+Currently, only black and white images (PNG, JPG, BMP) are supported.

 ![Website Prototype](/examples/Derivify.gif)